brianberns/CFR-Explained/Readme.md

 Functional programming means that these implementations contain no side-effects or mutable variables.
 I find that such code is much easier to understand and reason about than the kind of Python typically used in machine learning.
 (I think the ML community could really benefit from better software engineering, but that's a topic for another day.)

-## Kuhn poker
+## Kuhn Poker

-Like other introductions to CFR, I've used [Kuhn poker](https://en.wikipedia.org/wiki/Kuhn_poke) in these examples because it is a very simple imperfect information card game, but does not have an obvious "best" strategy.
+Like other introductions to CFR, I've used [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poke) in these examples because it is a very simple imperfect information card game, but does not have an obvious "best" strategy.

 Note that Kuhn poker is zero-sum, two player game.
 In other words, one player's gain is the other player's loss.
 For simplicity, the implementations of CFR described here rely on this fact and can be adapted to other zero-sum, two player imperfect information games as well.